When you can’t get away for a spiritual vacation to India, try a meditation retreat at home.

 3. Tell People:

 You’ve already put together your cushion, mala, statue and other decorative items for your room.
-But you’re going to want some form of entertainment and perhaps education too.
+But you’re going to want some form of mindful-entertainment and perhaps educational materials too (if you’re interested in spiritual development).

 Remember, this is your weekend away to indulge in spiritual relaxation.
 You don’t know when you will get this opportunity again.
 So you want to get the most out of it.